Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves dataset metadata by DOI persistent ID, with a specific example.
-This distinguishes it from siblings like dataset_files and search.
+The description explicitly states the tool retrieves dataset metadata by DOI persistent ID, with a concrete example format.
+This clearly distinguishes it from sibling tools like 'dataset_files' and 'dataverse'.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.